python-microscopy/python-microscopy/doc/cluster/cluster_install.rst

 Setting up PYME cluster hardware and software
 *********************************************

-This document details the steps to set up a linux cluster for high-thoughput analysis of full data rate sCMOS data.
-If you want to use the cluster code to analyse data from more conventional PALM/STORM experiments, see the 'Cluster of one' docs as well (to be written).
+This document details the steps to set up a linux cluster for data analysis.
+In this document we focus on high-thoughput analysis of full data rate (800MB/s) sCMOS data, although the same infrastructure can be used for conventional PALM/STORM experiments, see the 'Cluster of one' docs for key differences.

 Recommended Hardware configuration
 ==================================